Tomn0/SUU-Kopf/README.md

 2. Apply the custom resource definition: `kubectl apply -f .\deployments\crd\`
 3. Apply the example deployment: `kubectl apply -f .\deployments\example`

-Now you can use `kubectl` or `minikube dashboard` to monitor the deployment.
+Now you can use `kubectl` or the Azure Portal to monitor the deployment.

 Deleting the deployment:

 1. Delete the resources: `kubectl delete -f .\deployments\example`
 2. Delete the custom resource definition: `kubectl delete -f .\deployments\crd`
 3. Delete the operator: `kubectl delete -f .\deployments\operator\`
-4. Delete minikube: `minikube delete`

 Deleting the infrastructure:
-1. Run `./infrastructure/scripts/teardown`
+1. Run:
+    - Bash: `./infrastructure/scripts/bash/teardown.sh`
+    - Powershell: `./infrastructure/scripts/powershell/teardown.ps1`
+2. **Please note:** Unless explicitly disabled, Azure creates a Network Watcher resource when deploying a Kubernetes Cluster.
+This will add additional costs, and is not removed by the script above.
+If you want to delete the Network Watcher (recommended unless you're using it for other projects) use:
+    - Bash: `./infrastructure/scripts/bash/teardown-nw.sh`
+    - Powershell: `./infrastructure/scripts/powershell/teardown-nw.ps1`